cosvmlabs/BuyCex-Infinity-Chain/README.md

-# CVM-Evmos
+# CVM-Chain
-Evmos based CVM chain for interconnection.
+CVM chain for interconnection.